Clifford Sweezey '21

 My name is Luke Murphy and I graduated from SUNY Oneonta in spring 2015 with a degree in History.
 I began my career at SUNY Oneonta in fall 2013 as a transfer student and I will remember my time here fondly.
 As an undergraduate, I took classes in Russian, Soviet, and Central Asian history with Dr. Yuriy Malikov, Diplomatic and Japanese history courses with Dr. Bill Ashbaugh, courses on the Holocaust with Dr. Julie Freeman, and a course on the Early Middle Ages with Dr. April Harper.
 I also had the opportunity to serve as a Research Assistant with Dr. Thomas Beal for New York History: A Quarterly Journal and serve as a summer intern at the Iroquois Indian Museum.
 Every professor I have studied underwent above and beyond to help me understand complex topics and to succeed as a student.

 There are plenty of extracurricular activities and opportunities at Oneonta for you as a student to exhibit your work and to apply the methods you have learned during your studies.
 I became a member of the Phi Alpha Theta, the honor society for historians.
 During both my junior and senior year, I had the opportunity to participate in and present some of my work at the Phi Alpha Theta Regional Conference.
 Additionally, the History Department hosts the Maynard Redfield History Essay Competition, which I participated in during my senior year.
 I even received a prize for my work!
-Our history club also offers student the opportunity for all students interested in history to gather in a fun, inviting atmosphere and go to many historic places.
-This past year, the club visited Salem, Massachusetts for Halloween, as well as other, historic sites.
+The history club also offers students the opportunity for anyone interested in history to gather in a fun, inviting atmosphere and go to many historic places.
+Recently, the club visited Salem, Massachusetts for Halloween, as well as traveling to other historic sites.